What is Lung Cancer ?

-Lung cancer incidence is closely associated with cigarette smoking, with around 90 percent of lung cancers resulting from tobacco use.
-The risk of lung cancer rises with the number of cigarettes consumed over time; doctors refer to this risk in terms of smoking history for pack-years.
+High incidence of Lung cancer is closely associated with cigarette smoking, with around 90 percent of lung cancers resulting from tobacco use.
+The risk of lung cancer rises with the number of cigarettes consumed over time; doctors refer to this risk in terms of smoking history or pack-years.

 - Asbestos fibers

-Asbestos fibers simply known as asbestos are silicate fibers, which can remain in lung tissue following exposure to asbestos for a lifetime.
-The workplace is a growing source of asbestos fiber exposure, as asbestos has been commonly used in the past for both thermal and acoustic insulation materials.
-Exposure to asbestos includes both lung cancer and mesothelioma.
+Asbestos fibers, simply known as asbestos, are silicate fibers, which can remain in lung tissue following exposure to asbestos over a significant period of time.
+Contaminated workplace is a growing source of asbestos fiber exposure, as asbestos has been commonly used in the past for both thermal and acoustic insulation materials.
+Exposure to asbestos results in both lung cancer and mesothelioma.

 Radon gas is a natural, chemically inert gas that is a result of uranium’s natural decay.
-This decays to form products releasing a kind of ionizing radiation.
-Radon gas is a recognized cause of lung cancer, with an estimated 10% of deaths from radon gas in lung cancer.
+This decays to form products which release a kind of ionizing radiation.
+Radon gas is a recognized cause of lung cancer, with an estimation of 10% of deaths.

-Although most lung cancers are associated with cigarette smoking, the fact that not all smokers ultimately develop lung cancer indicates that other factors that play a role in causing lung cancer, such as individual genetic susceptibility.
+Although most lung cancers are associated with cigarette smoking, the fact that not all smokers ultimately develop lung cancer indicates that other factors also play an important role in causing lung cancer, such as individual genetic susceptibility.

 - Lung Disease